Get

 6. Start Short, Then Build Up the Wearing Time

 Like most things, you will want to work your way up with how much and how long you have your cat wear a sweater.
-During their first few times, keep it short and do not have them wearing the sweater for hours.
+During their first few times, keep it short and do not have them wear the sweater for hours.
 Slowly build up the duration of wearing time, while making it a positive experience each time.

 For instance, start with 5 minutes, then 10 minutes, 15 minutes, and so on.
 It is important to be patient and aware of your cat’s limitations.